darksidelemm/dvbsdr/README.md

   * Note: not everything stops cleanly using sytemctl stop.
 Suggest using systemctl kill, followed by a systemctl stop to properly kill the software.
 * `dvb_watchdog.py`, intended to be run on startup from `/etc/rc.local`.
 This script monitors a few temperature sensors, some IO pins, and (eventually) GPS descent/altitude data to determine when the DVB-S modulator and Power Amplifier should be enabled.
 Currently the following IO Connections are used:
   * GPIO 21 - DVB-S Enable.
 Short pin to ground to enable DVB-S transmissions.
 Disconnect to stop transmissions.
   * GPIO 13 - PA Enable.
-This used to drive the gate of a 2N7000 (via 100R, with a 10K pull-down at the gate), which drives a relay coil.
-This lets me completely cut power to the PA, cutting power dissipation within the payload by ~3-4W.
+This used to drive a Panasonic AQZ102 Solid State Relay, with the relay's LED driven via a 180-oh resistor.
-  * GPIO 4 - 1Wire Interface, to a DS18B20.
+  * GPIO 4 - 1Wire Interface, to a DS18B20, glued to the heat spreader plate.

 As I have had issues reliably getting full power out of the LimeSDR Mini when using a stored limemini.cal file, I've taken the approach of calibrating at each startup.
 As I have control over the PA, I disable power to the PA prior to starting DVB-S modulation, then enable the PA 30 seconds later.